AdobeDocs/campaign-web.en/help/v8/technotes/failures-and-quarantines.md

 Adobe Campaign manages quarantine according to the type of delivery failure and its reason.
 These are assigned during error message qualification.

-With **Hard errors**, the email address, phone number or device is immediately sent to quarantine.
-With **Soft errors**, the error counter is incremented, and might quarantine an email, phone number or device token.
+With **Hard errors**, the email address, phone number, or device is immediately sent to quarantine.

+With **Soft errors**, the error counter is incremented, and the email, phone number or device token might be quarantined.
 Campaign performs [retries](#retries).
 When the error counter reaches the limit threshold, the address, phone number or device token is quarantined.

-Quarantine addresses are listed during the delivery preparation, and added in the [delivery logs](../monitor/delivery-logs.md).
+Quarantine addresses are listed during the delivery preparation, and excluded from the target population.
+Details are added to the [delivery logs](../monitor/delivery-logs.md).

 For each delivery, you can also check the **[!UICONTROL Delivery summary]** report: it shows the number of addresses in quarantine in the delivery target.
 Learn more about the Delivery Summary report in [this page](../reporting/email-report.md#delivery-summary).

 Addresses that match specific conditions are automatically **deleted from the quarantine list** by the Campaign **Database cleanup** built-in workflow.
-The addresses are automatically removed from the quarantine list in the following cases:

 * Addresses in a **[!UICONTROL With errors]** status are removed from the quarantine list after a successful delivery, or if the last soft bounce occurred more than 10 days ago.
 * Addresses in a **[!UICONTROL With errors]** status that bounced with the **[!UICONTROL Mailbox full]** error are removed from the quarantine list after 30 days.